textpattern/textpattern.github.io/tags/pages.md

 : **Default:** unset.

 `total="number or valueless"`
-: Used to set the number of pages to take in consideration or to output its current value.
+: Set the number of pages to take in consideration or output its current value.
 : **Default:** unset.

 ### Common presentational attributes